mauriciopoppe/blog/site/content/notes/computer-graphics/orthographic-projection.md

 ## Orthographic Projection

 A projection is a *dimension-reducing* operation.
 If we apply a scale operation with $k = 0$, all the points are projected onto the perpendicular axis in 2D or the perpendicular plane in 3D of $\unit{n}$.
 This type of projection is called *orthographic projection*.

+Projecting a point onto an axis or plane is the geometric primitive behind the rendering pipeline's orthographic projection.
+[The Projection Transform](/notes/computer-graphics/projection-transform/) derives the matrix that maps the whole view volume into the canonical cube.

 ### Projection on a Cardinal Axis/Plane